pyeventsourcing/eventsourcing/docs/topics/user_guide/domainmodel.rst

     class Job(object):

-        class Started(EventWithTimestamp):
+        class Seen(EventWithTimestamp):
             """
-            Published when the job is started.
+            Published when the job is seen.
             """

         class Done(EventWithTimestamp):